-Expressions of interest and grant opportunity
+Expressions of interest (Stage 1)

-The call for expressions of interest (EOIs) is the first step toward the Australian Government awarding a grant to an applicant.
-The purpose of the EOI is to select respondents to apply for funding through a closed competitive grant process.
+The call for EOIs was the first step toward the Australian Government awarding a grant to an applicant.
+The purpose of the EOI was to select respondents to apply for funding through a targeted competitive grant process.

-EOI guidelines
+EOI (Stage 1) guidelines

 Download